Brian's Einstein@Home Stuff

 Arecibo was primarily used for research in radio astronomy, atmospheric science, and radar astronomy, as well as for programs that search for extraterrestrial intelligence (SETI).

-The observatory is a familiar site; it has had several appearances in film, gaming and television productions, such as for the climactic fight scene in the James Bond film GoldenEye.
+The Arecibo observatory is a familiar site; it has had several appearances in film, gaming and television productions, such as for the climactic fight scene in the James Bond film GoldenEye.